Planting a new pond:

 - If you have a new pond needing plants now - pick a Pond Planting Scheme.

 - Choose the correct Scheme for the surface area size of your pond and we will put together a pond planting starter kit that caters for all the different depth pond areas for you.

-- It will include deep water oxygenating plants, surface cover plants and marginal plants for the shelves.
+- It will include deep water oxygenating plants, deeper water surface cover plants (except Pond Planting Scheme 1) and marginal shelf plants.

 With our ready rooted pond plants we can send out by mail order most of the year.
-We only stop when the ice is across our troughs in the Nursery.
+We only stop when the ice is on our troughs in the Nursery.

-- They have been outside in our Nursery troughs here in Leicestershire.
+- They have been outside in our Nursery troughs in Leicestershire.

-- There is no need to delay.
-If you plant now they will be in your local climate and able to respond to Spring whenever that arrives in your area.
+- But there is no need to delay.
+If you plant now they will be in your local climate and able to grow in Spring whenever that arrives in your area.

 For more information see our Tips and Advice pages: How to plant a pond